vinod-taborda/perry/README.md

 The Docker env-file option provides a convenient method to supply these variables.
 These instructions assume an env file called .env located in the current directory.
 The repository contains a sample env file called env.sample.

-Further configuration options are available in the file config/api.yml.
+Further configuration options are available in the file config/perry.yml.

 ## Installation

 ### Prerequisites

-1. DB2 10.x
-2. Postgres 9.x
+1. Postgres 9.x

 ### Using Docker

-The CWDS API is available as a Docker container on Dockerhub:
+Perry is available as a Docker container on Dockerhub:

     https://hub.docker.com/r/cwds/api/